 The latest Traffic Safety Culture Index from AAA presented drivers with various distracted driving activities and asked, “How dangerous do you feel the following driving behaviors are?”
 Almost 79% of the respondents said they felt reading the phone while driving was extremely dangerous.
 That’s similar to the 78% that felt drinking enough alcohol to put you over the legal limit was extremely dangerous.

 The cost of texting while driving in Florida

-The new Florida distracted driving law was put in effect July 1, but only warnings will be given until January 1, 2020, when officers can begin writing citations.
+The new Florida distracted driving law took effect July 1, 2019, but only warnings have been given so far.
+Beginning Jan.
+1, 2020, officers can begin writing citations.

-After that, if you get pulled over for texting texting while driving, the offense will result in a $30 fine.
+If you get pulled over for texting texting while driving, the offense will result in a $30 fine.
 Get pulled over again and that fine doubles to $60.
-Court costs and fees would also apply, and points will be added to your driver’s license.
+Court costs and fees will also apply, and points will be added to your driver’s license.